BenchatonDev/switchU/README.md

 ## Misc:
 - `You can ignore games by creating an "ignore.txt" file in your "sd://switchU/" folder.`
+- `You can create custom icons for any game in the "sd://switchU/custom_icons/" folder!`

 ## Building
 ### Dependencies